ABOUT

 forest sector show:

 The forest sector is currently primed for growth with the emergence of new sectors and employment opportunities.
 A huge opportunity exists to transform the workforce.
-With more diverse voices at the table, gender balanced sectors are more creative, profitable, and innovative.
+With more diverse voices at the table, gender balanced sectors are more innovative, profitable, and have better business outcomes.

 *Census data shows that between 2016 and 2021 the representation of women in Canada’s forest sector increased by 2 percentage points, from 17% to 19%.
 A small but important increment, for which Free to Grow in Forestry has contributed and made a positive impact to Canada’s forest sector.

-Companies that have the highest amount of gender diversity on their executive teams were 21 percent more likely to experience higher than average profitability.
+Companies that have the most diverse minds on their executive teams are 21% more likely to experience higher than average profitability.

 Research shows that organizations with an inclusive culture are: